 I have seen Norie grow from a 6 month old skinny little cat to a full sized adult.
 She has such a delightfully funny, curious, affectionate, opinionated, and intelligent mind.
 She collects straws and little knick-knacks under my refrigerator, as well as under a rug on the floor.

 Before I moved Norie loved to venture into the garage for a change of scenery or to “meditate” while sitting on top of my car, in the dark.
-Now she will sit on our screened in porch and watch birds, bugs, lizards or whatever is moving.
+Now she sits on my screened in porch and watches birds, bugs, lizards or whatever is moving.
 Her intelligence often amazes me.

 The old saying about curiosity killing the cat can’t be true!
 Norie has an amazing curiosity about everything and she is still very much alive.
 Water flowing from a faucet is one of her curious subjects.
-Bubbles cause her to sit and stare with eyes wide open as they fall.https://joyful2beeblogs.com/2018/08/16/little-panther-on-cat-toys/
+Bubbles cause her to sit and stare with eyes wide open as they fall.
+Sometimes she will sit and watch me load the dishwasher from the counter.

 I always close the curtains to the living room at night.
 One morning I came and found the curtain twisted and Norie sitting with the curtain partially around her body, looking out the window!
 Accident or planned?
 I don’t know.
 If it was an accident she saw opportunity in it to have a look out the window.